 - Student is college-bound.

-- Student has struggled in English and/or math as demonstrated on local interim assessments or teacher observation.
+- Student has struggled in English or math as demonstrated on local interim assessments or teacher observation.

-- Send a letter to the student pool parents explaining the program and providing benefits.
+- Send the student pool parents a letter explaining the program and providing benefits.

 - Sample Sign-Up Form